codrinf/web-dev-learning/lessons/js_references_types/readme.md

   }
 }
 console.log('employee.firstName ', employee.firstName) // will log Vlad
-console.log('employee ', employee) // will log the hole employee object
+console.log('employee ', employee) // will log the whole employee object
 ```

 > An object can be declared empty and it's properties can be added afterwords, as in example below.
 Also, please note that we access object's values with dot operator but also with square brackets.